Ch3ru09/grade-calc/README.md

 ## How to run

-Use your default c++ compiler to compile (of course).
+Use your default c++ compiler to compile.

-For me , it's clang so here
+For me, it's clang so

 ```bash
 clang++ ./main.cpp -o main